Why is sleep important?

 - taking iron or vitamin supplements

-- avoiding stimulants such as caffeine and alcohol
+- avoiding caffeine and alcohol

 - stretching and massaging your leg muscles.

-Snoring and obstructive sleep apnoea syndrome
+Snoring and sleep apnoea

 Snoring is common and can be a symptom or a cause of sleep disturbance.
 Most people who snore remain perfectly well and don’t feel sleepy during the day, but they may be more sensitive to the effects of alcohol or sedatives.

 Severe snoring may be a sign of obstructive sleep apnoea syndrome, a condition caused by brief blockages of the upper airway during sleep.
-You’re more likely to have obstructive sleep apnoea syndrome if you:

-- are obese
+- are overweight

-- have a thick neck
+- have a large neck circumference

 - have diabetes

-- often have a blocked nose.
+- have a long-term blocked nose.

-Treatment for obstructive sleep apnoea syndrome can include:
+Treatment for obstructive sleep apnoea syndrome includes:

 - avoiding alcohol

-- positive airway pressure (which involves wearing a mask during the night)
+- positive airway pressure, which involves wearing a mask during the night

-- surgery to clear a blockage in the upper airway
+- surgery to clear a blockage in the upper airway.

-How can I improve my sleep?
+What can I do to improve my sleep?